andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 - *load balancing*

-  Maybe this is one of the most familiar use of a reverse proxy.
-It can distribute the requests load among a set of identical servers accordingly to some specific algorithm providing support for scalability and availability.
+  Maybe this is one of the most familiar uses of a reverse proxy.
+It can distribute the requests load among a set of identical servers accordingly to some specific algorithm providing support for scalability and availability of a system.

 - *URL rewriting*

-  Having meaningful URLs is crucial from a SEO standpoint.
+  Having meaningful URLs is crucial from an SEO standpoint.
 If you cannot change the URLs of your website, you can hide them behind a reverse proxy that exposes to users and web crawlers a more attractive version.

 - *static content serving*

   Many reverse proxy servers may be configured to act as web servers.
-This allows you to use them for providing static content, such as HTML pages, JavaScript scripts, images, and other files, while forwarding requests for dynamic content to dedicated servers.
+This allows you to use them for providing static content, such as HTML pages, JavaScript scripts, images, and other files while forwarding requests for dynamic content to dedicated servers.
 This is a sort of load balancing based on the content type.

 - *API gateway*